siriusastrebe/syc/README.md

     function callback (variable_root) { }
     Syc.list('name', callback);

-The callback function will be triggered immediately if there is already data associated with Syc.list('name').
-Otherwise the callback will wait until the client receives data for the variable.
+The callback function will be triggered immediately when data is already associated with Syc.list('name').
+Otherwise, it will wait until the client receives data for that variable.
 Useful when `'name'` will be synced or served at some point in the future.

 ## One-way Variables (Server side)